 Desford Community Library Family History Group

-In January 2022, the Participation Team met with Desford Community Library, the Local Area Coordinator and VASL Support for Carers to understand how funding from the Cultural Communities Network programme...Find out more about 'Desford Community Library Family History Group'
+In January 2022, the Participation Team met with Desford Community Library, the Local Area Coordinator and VASL Support for Carers to understand how funding from the Cultural Communities Network programme could support the health and wellbeing of individuals living in Desford with caring responsibilities.Find out more about 'Desford Community Library Family History Group'

 DoYouSeeWhatISee?
 South Wigston

 Do You See What I See? in South Wigston was developed to explore the heritage of South Wigston through the eyes of local people.Find out more about 'DoYouSeeWhatISee?
 South Wigston'